 This post is about focusing on Key Performance Indicators (KPI) that measure sustainable results.
-Download the Sales Performance Guide to start seeing how you stack up.
-This will also ensure your team is doing the right things to be successful.
+This will ensure your team is doing the right things to be successful.
 Revenue attainment can be a misleading indicator.
-There are several other reasons why sales managers struggle to measure the right metrics.
+There are several other reasons why sales leaders struggle to measure the right metrics.
 Below are just a few.

 Measuring the wrong KPI’s is like driving down the road with a blind fold.
 You are relying on gut instinct and in many occasions, it is reactive.
 Here are a few examples of why this happens:

 - Too Many KPI’s- Everywhere you look on the internet you will find articles on different KPI’s.
 Sometimes you will find organizations that measure over a hundred different indicators.
 This makes it difficult on managers to decipher what is actually “key”.
 In addition, many of the key indicators are mutually exclusive from one another.
 The performance indicators must support each other to ensure success.
-Narrow down the focus by using the Sales Performance Guide.
+Get started using the Sales Performance Guide.

 - Lagging Indicators- Often, organizations make the mistake of measuring lagging indicators as KPI’s.
 Some measure profit, revenue per sales person, sales/cost ratio or employee satisfaction.
 These are important but they are an indicator of what already happened.
 They merely record the outcome of a process.
 To pass the test an indicator has to be attributed to an individual or team.
 You have to be able to take corrective action during execution.